-- the individual or, in appropriate cases, the individual's representative requests a suspension, reduction, or termination of services; or - the DVR has evidence that the services have been obtained through misrepresentation, fraud, collusion, or criminal conduct on the part of the individual or the individual's representative.
+- the individual or, in appropriate cases, the individual's representative requests a suspension, reduction, or termination of services; or - the DVR has evidence that the services have been obtained through misrepresentation, fraud, collusion, or criminal conduct by the individual or the individual's representative.

-When notifying an applicant or a participant of his or right to appeal and when communicating with an individual during the dispute-resolution process, the DVR will ensure that appropriate modes of communication are being used to facilitate effective communication with the participant and/or the participant's representative.
+When notifying an applicant or a participant of their right to appeal and when communicating with an individual during the dispute-resolution process, the DVR will ensure that appropriate modes of communication are being used to facilitate effective communication with the participant or the participant's representative.

-The DVR may not institute a suspension, reduction, or termination of any planned service in an approved Individualized Plan for Employment (IPE) that is being provided to the participant pending a resolution through any of the appeal processes.
-Appropriate evaluation and assessment services, as well as IPE development, should not be delayed pending resolution through any of the appeal processes.
-While notifying participants of their appeal rights and while conducting any procedure related to appeals, the DVR will ensure that appropriate modes of communication are being used to facilitate effective communication with the participant and/or the participant's representative.
+The DVR may not institute a suspension, reduction, or termination of any planned service in an approved Individualized Plan for Employment (IPE) provided to the participant, pending a resolution through any of the appeal processes.
+Appropriate evaluation and assessment services and IPE development should not be delayed pending resolution through any of the appeal processes.
+While notifying participants of their appeal rights and conducting any procedure related to appeals, the DVR will ensure that appropriate modes of communication are being used to facilitate effective communication with the participant or the participant's representative.